bloomikko/ISTQB-CTAL-TM-V3.0/Notes and definitions (ISTQB CTAL-TM).md

 - quality risk analysis results are used in test planning to focus the testing towards correct areas with correct techniques
 - risk analysis guide the selection of test conditions in test analysis
 - risk-based prioritization guides the sequences of test execution activity

+## **root cause analysis**
+- analytical approach for test process improvement, identifies the solutions to remove the problem causes instead of just addressing the obvious symptoms
+- for example, a set of defects can be collected which are analyzed and compiled into clusters &rarr; using cause-effect diagrams to identify and address by improvements the root causes of these defects

 ## **S.M.A.R.T. goal methodology**
 methodology for defining project test objectives and exit criteria